lucproglangcourse/scalamu/README.markdown

-Small extensions to [scalaz](http://github.com/scalaz/scalaz) and examples for exploring and teaching the software engineering benefits of defining algebraic data types as intial F-algebras.
+Small extensions to [scalaz](http://github.com/scalaz/scalaz) and examples for exploring and teaching the software engineering benefits of defining algebraic data types as initial F-algebras.

 # Getting Scalak

+For now, please just clone this project and play around with it.
 We are working on the proper packaging.
-For now, please just clone this project and play around with it.

 # Quick Start

-Natural numbers as the initial algebra of the `Option` endofunctor.
+Natural numbers as the initial algebra for the `Option` endofunctor.

     import scalaz._
     import Scalaz._